mjhea0/bottle-plotly-python/blog.md

 7. Run your app locally, `python app.py`, and point your browser to [http://localhost:8080/plot](http://localhost:8080/plot).

 8. Enter the names of three people and their respective ages.
 Press submit, and  then if all is well you should see a congrats message and a URL.
 Click the URL to view your graph:

     ![ages](https://raw.github.com/mjhea0/bottle-plotly-python/master/images/ages.png)

-## Next Steps
+## Cohort Analysis

-1. Try to create a form for a more complicated graph.
-For example, I developed the code necessary to create a chart for the following results of a cohort analysis study:
+Next, let's a more complicated graph to create a graph for the following cohort analysis stats:

     Cohort | 2011 | 2012 | 2013 | 2014
     ------ | ---- | ---- | ---- | ----